poyi/Copy-Fill-Color/README.md

 <b>Method 1: Download Directly</b>

 1. Download this Plugin
-2. Drag and drop the plugin file to <b>Library ▸ Containers ▸ com.bohemiancoding.sketch3 ▸ Data ▸ Library ▸ Application Support ▸ com.bohemiancoding.sketch3 ▸ Plugins</b> (If you're running Mac Store Version)
+2. Double clicking the plugin file to automatically install, or drag and drop the plugin file to <b>Library ▸ Containers ▸ com.bohemiancoding.sketch3 ▸ Data ▸ Library ▸ Application Support ▸ com.bohemiancoding.sketch3 ▸ Plugins</b> (If you're running Mac Store Version)
 3. The shortcut should now be available under the Plugin's menu in Sketch

 <b>Method 2: Using Sketch Toolbox</b>